-The Kreg router table takes a very different approach to construction and is Definitely considered the Best Router Table in many ways.
+The Kreg router table takes a very different approach to construction and is Definitely considered the Best Router Table in 2016 in many ways.
 It’s built on a wide stance steel stand, and has many of the same features as the company’s full-size models.

 The top of the table is made from thick MDF and is large, 24 x 16 inches.
 The phenolic insert plate, as with all of these units, is one-size-fits-all, but there’s one problem that’s also a benefit.
 The plate is not predrilled, only coming with a pre-printed centering template, so you need a drill press to accurately drill the holes that will be required to attach your router.

 There’s an added feature which makes it much more convenient to mount the router to the plate once the holes are drilled, though: “Level-Loc reducing rings” There are three of them included with the router table and more can be purchased separately; what they do is match the exact size of the router mountings and twist into place on the plate, so that they’re always exactly flush with the surface.
 Precision levelers are included as well.